 I did whatever my body wanted.
 Ate, slept, was grumpy whatever.

 I promised myself I would never drink again because I don’t want that life anymore.
 I promised myself whatever it took, losing friendships, leaving parties, rowing with my husband even booking myself into a clinic if needs be.
 None of this has actually happened but that is my level of commitment.

 My sobriety is my no 1 priority.
 Basically because without that it doesn’t matter what wonderful things I do.
-Not drinking is THE MOST IMPORTANT THING!!
+Alcohol free is THE MOST IMPORTANT THING!!
 Everything else stems from that.

 Through doing all these things I have somehow reached the point I am at.
 I thought drinking was my pleasure.
 Actually, I only enjoyed things because I could drink there, or because I could drink when I got home.
 The truth is it drained my life of pleasure.
-Now I don’t drink everything is more fun!
+Now I’m alcohol free everything is more fun!
 It’s like a black and white TV has been given Dolby surround sound and glorious technicolor!!!
 I am excited about so many things and look forward to so many things.
 I used to look forward to wine.

 Now I look forward to hot chocolate, soup, pretty much everything!!!

 If you are drinking too much too often maybe we can help.
 Alcohol is the only drug that people will question you for not using but we understand how it feels to lose your off switch.

 We are an independent, anonymous and private community who share resources, support and talk it through every day.
 It helps to have a community behind you in a world where alcohol is the only addictive drug that people will question you for NOT using